 Students are required to pursue the program of studies consistent with the requirements of each grade level (7th - 12th).
 Students will be enrolled in courses of their choice when it is possible to do so.
 When problems prevent the scheduling of student preferences, students will be assigned classes to ensure that each student is enrolled in classes during each class period of the school day.
-Remember if you are in extracurricular activities (Sports) you need to be enrolled in at least five classes.
+If you are in OSAA sanctioned extracurricular activities you need to be enrolled in at least five classes.